mlee-chanyoung/mlee-chanyoung.github.io/README.md

 # Michael Lee's Portfolio

-A website to display professional and personal design projects that I have contributed to.
+A website to display professional and personal development projects that I have contributed to.
 View the site [here](https://mclee3360.github.io/).